Location

 Price Details

-- All expeditions, activities, excursions, entry fees & adventure travel
+All expeditions, activities, excursions, volunteer projects and entry fees as described in the itinerary

-- Lectures from resident experts on conservation & eco-tourism
+Informal lectures from resident experts on conservation and eco-tourism

 What's Included